josh-collinsworth/joco-sveltekit/src/lib/content/posts/sveltekit-page-transitions.md

 </script>
 ```

-Once imported, we'll need to _apply_ the transition on an element, via the `transition` attribute.
+Once imported, we'll need to _apply_ the transition on an element, via the `transition:fade` attribute.

 You _might_ think that we could just plop the transition on the `<slot />` and be done with it, but unfortunately, slots can't accept attributes.
 You should see an error in your code editor if you try it.